thegetty/inventories-and-surveys/content/part-IV/chapter-13.md

 ## Arcade: Lincoln’s HER Information System {#arcade-lincolns-her-information-system}

-In Lincoln, the information system used to perform all these tasks is called Arcade ([[City of Lincoln Council n.d.]]); it is an Arches-powered heritage inventory launched in 2018 (see [chapter 4](/part-1/chapter-4/)).
+In Lincoln, the information system used to perform all these tasks is called Arcade ({% cite 'City of Lincoln Council n.d.' %}); it is an Arches-powered heritage inventory launched in 2018 (see [chapter 4](/part-1/chapter-4/)).
 The system enables real-time online access to the city’s HER and is used by academic and commercial researchers to gain a better understanding of the city’s heritage ([fig. 13.2](#fig-13-2)).

 {% figure 'fig-13-2' %}